Inspired Denmark claims semi-final spot

 Poulsen was let off the hook for another miss when Kjaer cleared in front of a gaping goal soon after, and with Schick going off with an apparent injury late on, Denmark held firm to book their spot at Wembley.

-This was the third meeting between the Czech Republic and Denmark at the European championship – the Czechs had won both previous games, 2-0 in the UEFA Euro 2000 group stages and 3-0 in the 2004 quarter-final.
+This was the third meeting between Czech Republic and Denmark at the European championships – the Czechs had won both previous games, 2-0 in the UEFA Euro 2000 group stages and 3-0 in the 2004 quarter-final.

 But Denmark was in inspired form in the first half to gain revenge in the sweetest of fashion, and the pre-tournament dark horses – shorn of course of their standout player in Christian Eriksen – will be dreaming of replicating that 1992 triumph.